opensearch-project/project-website/_authors/osci_2023/d-wwwang.markdown

 ---
 name: Daniel Wang
 short_name: d-wwwang
-twitter: <twitter handle without the @>
+linkedin: daniel-r-wang
 github: d-wwwang
 ---

-Daniel Wang is a sophomore at UC Berkeley studying computer science, with interests in software development, digial art, and design.
+Daniel Wang is a sophomore at UC Berkeley studying Computer Science, with interests in software development, digital art, and design.